What is a Contra Entry in Housing Societies Accounting?

 Each transaction requires both a debit and a credit entry, which can be confusing if not done correctly.

-Mistakes can happen if a bookkeeper misinterprets what is contra entry in accounting, leading to inaccuracies in the financial books.
+Mistakes can happen if a bookkeeper misinterprets what a contra entry is in accounting, leading to inaccuracies in the financial books.

 Contra entries are specific to cash and bank accounts and don’t apply to other types of transactions.